Jurassic World: Fallen Kingdom

 He seems to be someone who encapsulates the macho hippy idea.

 CHAPMAN: It’s really interesting; Sheela would come down really hard on him because she thought that he was being too soft in the beginning, because he was trying to reach out a lending hand to Antelope and trying to compromise.
-And the story is that Sheela took him to Baghwan and told him what was going on, and Baghwan told him he needs to be a lot more forceful and a lot stronger, and that you can’t let people push you around.
+And the story is that Sheela took him to Bhagwan and told him what was going on, and Bhagwan told him he needs to be a lot more forceful and a lot stronger, and that you can’t let people push you around.
 And [Krishna] turned into this provocative personality who was really threatening.

 Sheela is such an enigmatic figure.
 What was her presence like in person?